KyleRego/anki_books/docs/deployment.md

 - `bundle install`
 - `RAILS_ENV=production bundle exec rails db:migrate`
 - `rails assets:precompile`
+- `passenger-config restart-app`
+- `sudo service apache2 restart`

-- `RAILS_ENV=production bundle exec passenger start`
+`RAILS_ENV=production bundle exec passenger start` if the Passenger application server was not already running.

 Note that `apache2.conf` and `ankibooks.io.conf` have absolute file path references to the Ruby interpreter and Passenger gem that will need to be updated if newer versions of these are used.

-The plan is to automate the build and deploy with a script executed by a GitHub action.

 ## Suggestions if you want to deploy your own instance: